Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/5-system-design-example.md

 5. Export hardware after you generate the Device Image.

->**Note:** The following steps are optional and you can skip these
-    and go to the [Exporting Hardware](#exporting-hardware) section.
+    >***Note*:** The following steps are optional and you can skip these and go to the [Exporting Hardware](#exporting-hardware) section.
 These steps provide the detailed flow for generating the device image by running synthesis and implementation before generating device image.
 If you need to understand the flow of generating the device image, follow the steps provided below.

-5. Go to **Flow Navigator→ Synthesis** and click **Run Synthesis**.
+6. Go to **Flow Navigator→ Synthesis** and click **Run Synthesis**.

     ![](media/image17.png)

-6. If Vivado® prompts you to save your project before launching synthesis, click **Save**.
+7. If Vivado prompts you to save your project before launching synthesis, click **Save**.

     While synthesis is running, a status bar is displayed in the upper right-hand window.
 This status bar spools for various reasons throughout the design process.
 The status bar signifies that a process is working in the background.
 When synthesis is complete, the Synthesis Completed dialog box opens.

 7. Select **Run Implementation** and click **OK**.

     When implementation completes, the Implementation Completed dialog box opens.

 8. Select **Generate Device Image** and click **OK**.

     When Device Image Generation completes, the Device Image Generation Completed dialog box opens.

 9. Click **Cancel** to close the window.